jdx/mise/README.md

 ## About

+_New developer?
+Try reading the [Beginner's Guide](https://dev.to/jdxcode/beginners-guide-to-rtx-ac4) for a gentler introduction._

 rtx is a tool for managing programming language and tool versions.
 For example, use this to install a particular version of node.js and ruby for a project.
 Using `rtx activate`, you can have your shell automatically switch to the correct node and ruby versions when you `cd` into the project's